 E. Agencies may create temporary access restrictions at individual rocky habitat sites, when necessary, to ensure visitor safety, ensure resource and habitat protection, and to manage for user conflicts.
-Any non-emergency, temporary access restriction must be accompanied by a scientific basis or decision rationale that describes the management concern and the duration of the access restriction. <<< Please try not to exclude volunteer divers even if general public is excluded.
-Oregon coast diving is difficult enough as it is, with rugged shores, poor underwater visibility, large ocean swells, underwater surge, (and the occasional Great White shark).
+Any non-emergency, temporary access restriction must be accompanied by a scientific basis or decision rationale that describes the management concern and the duration of the access restriction. <<< Please try not to exclude divers even if general public is excluded.
+Oregon coast diving is difficult enough as it is, with rugged shores, poor underwater visibility, large ocean swells, underwater surge, and the occasional Great White shark.
 And urchin mitigation volunteering will be difficult, tiring work.
 Please don't make it even harder or raise more barriers to volunteer diving.

-G. Managing agencies shall administer regulations, permits and other agreements in a way that considers the long-term conservation of rocky habitats and organisms. <<< ODFW and DSL are arguably/nominally in violation of this goal unless the agencies change the regulations as noted above with respect to:
+G. Managing agencies shall administer regulations, permits and other agreements in a way that considers the long-term conservation of rocky habitats and organisms. <<< ODFW and DSL are nominally in violation of this goal until the agencies change the regulations as noted above with respect to: Sunflower sea stars, purple urchins and kelp harvesting

-- (a) ODFW allowing harvesting of Sunflower sea stars despite the August 2020 IUCN designation of "CRITICALLY-ENDANGERED". - (b) ODFW rules that protect gigantic and growing (billions of) destructive purple urchins via very low limits, - (c) DSL allowing harvesting of bull/giant kelp - K. Management actions shall consider adaptation and resilience to climate change, ocean acidification, and hypoxia effects on rocky habitat ecosystems. <<< Kelp forests sequester carbon in their large living biomass, and in the biomass which thrives inside it, which also reduces ocean acidification.
+K. Management actions shall consider adaptation and resilience to climate change, ocean acidification, and hypoxia effects on rocky habitat ecosystems. << Kelp forests sequester carbon in their large living biomass, and in the biomass which thrives inside it, which also reduces ocean acidification.
 Kelp also cycles into the deep ocean sediments after winter storms sequestering carbon in the ocean deeps.
-All the above proposals preserver kelp forests.

 L. Foster and promote research and monitoring, compatible with the Rocky Habitat Management Strategy, including effects of climate change, ocean acidification, and hypoxia. <<< The baseline controlled experiments at Orford Head is important and consistent with this goal.
-See this Oregon Kelp Alliance 10/20 newsletter: https://mailchi.mp/eec48f972b43/orka-supports-baseline-data-collection-in-port-orford-oregon Wherever possible, if ODFW does allow urchin culling-in-place, volunteer divers will do baseline urchin counts along transect lines, plus follow-up urchin counts For kelp measurement, drone photos of kelp area before and after urchin mitigation.
+See this Oregon Kelp Alliance 10/20 newsletter: https://mailchi.mp/eec48f972b43/orka-supports-baseline-datacollection-in-port-orford-oregon Wherever possible, if ODFW does allow urchin culling-in-place, volunteer divers will do baseline urchin counts along transects using the same methodology as at Port Orford Heads, plus follow-up urchin counts and drone photos of kelp area before and after urchin mitigation.